What is Caricature? Caricature Definition, Meaning & Explanation

 The extreme exaggerated style (which you might have seen on TikTok)

 These are the drawings that scare people away from getting a caricature.
-I am constantly having to assure people I dont draw that way - unless they ask for it.
+I am constantly having to assure people I don't draw that way - unless they ask for it.

 I believe consent is important.